Mookie Betts Player Props: Dodgers vs. Phillies

 Mookie Betts At The Plate

-- Betts is hitting .235 with eight doubles, four home runs and 17 walks.
+- Betts is batting .252 with nine doubles, five home runs and 17 walks.

+- Among the qualifying batters in baseball, his batting average ranks 96th, his on-base percentage ranks 55th, and he is 50th in the league in slugging.

+- Betts will look to extend his four-game hitting streak.
+He's batting .300 with two homers over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.